complyue/hbi/Readme.md

 Python, and [Anko interpreter](https://github.com/mattn/anko "Anko's Github Home") is used with Golang.

-The `hosting environment` of the hosting peer is openly accessible by the _peer scripting code_ from the posting peer, to the extent the hosting peer is willing of exposure.
+The `hosting environment` of the hosting peer is openly accessible by the _peer-scripting-code_ from the posting peer, to the extent the hosting peer is willing of exposure.

-The _peer scripting code_ just executes as being `landed`, it scripts the hosting peer for desired behavior.
+The _peer-scripting-code_ just executes as being `landed`, it scripts the hosting peer for desired behavior.
-Another responsibility of the _peer scripting code_ is that: if binary data/stream follows, it needs to receive or streamline the data properly, and with such responsibilities, it is called `receiving-code`.
+Another responsibility of the _peer-scripting-code_ is that: if binary data/stream follows, it needs to receive or streamline the data properly, and with such responsibilities, it is called `receiving-code`.